 - The GPA requirement is a 2.0 last term and a 2.0 cumulative GPA.

 - There is registration credit only.
 No degree credit is offered, and so there is no course to complete.

 - Your supervisor submits a simple evaluation when you have completed the internship.

-- Participants must be currently enrolled Rutgers-New Brunswick students in their sophomore, junior, or senior year.
+- Participants must be currently enrolled Rutgers-New Brunswick School of Arts and Science (SAS) students in their sophomore, junior, or senior year.

 - During the semester the student is registered for the internship, the student must be a full‐time student excluding the one credit internship registration.

 - Students must be in good academic standing to be eligible for the E‐credit internship program

 - Students must find and apply for the internship on their own; SAS Office of Advising and Academic Services (OAAS) does not assist students in securing internships.